About the degree programme

 • shows the connections between different areas of human experience

-• increases awareness of assumptions that influence your beliefs
+• raises awareness of the assumptions that shape your beliefs

 Find out more about Philosophy at Edinburgh in this video.